Douglas Kevin Baird

-His commitment to excellence in medicine and surgery was obvious as a medical undergraduate when, at Sydney University, he also completed a BSc in Medicine and won seven prizes including the University Medal.
+His commitment to excellence in medicine and surgery was obvious as a medical undergraduate when, at Sydney University, he also completed a Bachelor of Medical Science (BMSc) and won seven prizes including the University Medal.

-He studied in New Zealand and the United States as a Clinical Fellow of the National Heart Foundation.
+Doug Baird went on to study in New Zealand and the United States as a Clinical Fellow of the National Heart Foundation.
 He became a Visiting Medical Officer in the Cardiothoracic Surgical Unit at RPAH in 1974 and, five years later, became Head of the Department.

 His keen intellect combined with his natural diplomacy made him an able administrator for both RPAH and Central Sydney Area Health Service.
 He was appointed as an advisor to the governments of Singapore and Malaysia, was Chairman of the Board of Studies in Cardiothoracic Surgery (RACS) and championed a new and compassionate approach to the development of surgeons, their training and their careers.

-Those who worked with him on a daily basis knew we were in the presence of greatness yet he made us feel that our ideas were worth listening to.
+Those who worked with him on a daily basis have said they knew they we were in the presence of greatness, yet he made them feel their ideas were worth listening to.

-He was active in the Royal Australian Air Force Reserve and in the Scouting Association of Australia and, in 1992 was made a Member of the Order of Australia for services to medicine and youth.
+Baird was active in the Royal Australian Air Force Reserve and in the Scouting Association of Australia and, in 1992 was made a Member of the Order of Australia for services to medicine and youth.

-Doug developed a unique surgical practice founded on principles of mutual respect, co-operation and partnership.
-We are proud to honour his example.
+He developed a unique surgical practice founded on principles of mutual respect, cooperation and partnership.